 FOMO ( Fear of missing out ) marketing is a powerful tool for engaging users when you’re doing dApp promotion.
 FOMO marketing is especially successful because it plugs into people’s fear of missing out on good deals.
-Fear of missing out (FOMO) is a huge factor in dApp promotion because the users of crypto.
-DApps are still driven by emotions rather than valuation.
+Fear of missing out (FOMO) is a huge factor in dApp promotion.
+This is because the users of crypto dApps are still driven by emotions rather than valuation.

 FOMO can actually apply to other markets.
-But it appears to have a much more significant impact on crypto industries than it does on other industries.
-Every FOMO campaign is built on three main pillars: scarcity, profit potential, and time constraint.
+However, it appears to have a much more significant impact on crypto industries than it does on other industries.
+Every FOMO campaign is built on three main pillars: scarcity, profit potential, and time constraints.
 Some effective ways to leverage FOMO include hosting time-limited competitions and continuously updating the leaderboards to track the progress of in-dApp actions.
 Alternatively, you can create time-specific tasks.
-Some pros to in-dApp FOMO include the dramatic increase of user numbers and excellent user engagement.
+Some pros to in-dApp FOMO include the dramatic increase in user numbers and excellent user engagement.

 Driving immediate action by plugging into people’s fear of missing out is effective in many industries.
 Even so, putting this marketing strategy into action can be difficult.
 You must thoroughly understand what matters to your target audience before launching FOMO campaigns that will influence them.
 It is also essential to strike a balance between reward and effort.

 4) Community Building